 - When struggling with your mortgage, you may find yourself already in the foreclosure process before the option of a short sale becomes available.
 In order to have your lender agree to a short sale, you must be more than 60 days away from eviction from the property.

 However, not every property owner has to be in foreclosure in order to qualify for a short sale.
 Lenders are more frequently open to allowing short sales if you are behind in your mortgage payments but have not entered into a foreclosure.

 Contact Our Firm Today

-The real estate lawyers at Grewal Law PLLC can provide you with the short sale legal advice you need when moving forward with this option for your home.
+The Michigan short sale lawyers at Grewal Law PLLC can provide you with the short sale legal advice you need when moving forward with this option for your home.
 We can also negotiate with your lender to help you work out a short sale if possible.

 Understanding the conditions of a short sale can be overwhelming.
 There are pros and cons to short sales to consider when exploring this option for your home.
 At Grewal Law PLLC, we can provide short sale legal advice to help you determine if you may be able to explore this option for your home.

 Call us today at (888) 211-5798 or contact us online for a free consultation with a short sale lawyer in Okemos, Northville, Grand Rapids or the surrounding areas.